 If you want your walk to be successful, the following steps will help.

-Prepare the Team: Team members you’ll be observing must have a good understanding of a walk, its usefulness, and its purpose.
+Prepare the Team: The team members you’ll be observing must have a good understanding of a walk, its usefulness, and its purpose.

 Have a Plan: Your walk should have a defined purpose.
 A good tip is to associate with a specific KPI concern.